Precise Tracking of Cosmic Muons using Time over Threshold property of NINO ASICs: Conclusion

 \section{Conclusion}

-An electronics setup for RPC-based muon tomography system has been tested with front-end read-out by NINO chip and FPGA based DAQ.
-The TOT measurement with a resolution of 2 ns has been achieved using a 500 MHz clock pulse derived using PLL on the on-board clock of FPGA.
-The proposed DAQ system is budget-friendly and scalable.
-At an avalanche working voltage (10.2 kV), the standard deviation of the spread of the TOT obtained is 4.5 mm with 1.2 cm strip pitch.
-This can be considered as a functional estimate of spatial resolution.
-The authors plan to fabricate a set of pick-up panel with narrower strips to achieve sub-millimeter spatial resolution.
-This can be advantageous to develop a muon scattering tomography setup for material discrimination.
+A novel scheme of read-out electronics for a RPC-based MST setup has been proposed using NINO ASIC in the front-end and an FPGA-based DAQ in the back-end.
+The TOT measurement of the NINO with a resolution of 2 ns has been achieved using a 500 MHz clock pulse derived using PLL on the on-board clock of FPGA.
+The preliminary tests have indicated that the present scheme can be utilised for retrieving position information with spatial resolution of the order of mm with the current design parameters of the RPC.
+The authors plan to fabricate a set of new read-out panel with narrower strips to achieve sub-millimeter spatial resolution.
+This can be useful for building an MST setup for material discrimination.

-\acknowledgments The authors are extremely grateful to INO Collaboration for the support in electronics.
+\acknowledgments The authors are extremely grateful to the INO Collaboration for the support in electronics.
 The authors are thankful to Prof. Sandip Sarkar, MPGD lab members and Mr. Shaibal Saha for the experimental support and advice.
 The author, Sridhar Tripathy, acknowledges the support and cooperation extended by INSPIRE Division, DST, Govt. of India.